microsoft/sqlworkshops/AzureSQLLabs/Lab-DatabaseDiscoveryAndAssessementForMigratingToAzure.md

     > The DMA assessment for a migrating the `TailspinToys` database to a target platform of Azure SQL DB shows two features in use which are not supported.
 These features, cross-database references and Service broker, will prevent TailspinToys from being able to migrate to the Azure SQL DB PaaS offering without first making changes to their database.

-11. In the bottom right (see above), select "Upload to Azure Migrate".
+11. In the bottom right (see above), select **Upload to Azure Migrate**.
 You'll be prompted to sign in (use the credentials you're using for this workshop).
-Then, select the subscription and Azure Migrate Project created earlier.
-Select "Upload".
+Then, select the subscription and **Azure Migrate Project** created earlier.
+Select **Upload**:

     ![Start assessment](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/dma-upload-azure-migrate.png?raw=true "Start assessment")

-12. When it's done, you'll see the following message:
+12. When it completes, you'll see the following message:
     ![Start assessment](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/dma-assessment-uploaded.png?raw=true "Start assessment")